-In August 2021, NHS England and NHS Improvement published its review of non-emergency patient transport services (NEPTS).
+In August 2021, NHS England published its review of non-emergency patient transport services (NEPTS).

 NEPTS provide funded transport where a medical condition means that a patient would struggle to safely attend their treatment independently.
 Services provide over 11 million patient journeys each year, covering around half a million miles each weekday.